 Implant supported dentures are a better option for several reasons.
 They do not require you to relearn how to bite and chew because they function more like natural teeth.
 Titanium implants serve as permanent prosthetic tooth roots, upon which a denture can be securely attached with a snapping mechanism.
 They are a more natural feeling and lifelike substitute, all around.

-- Security: they do not slip out of place.
+- Implant dentures do not slip out of place.

-- Comfort: they do not irritate the gums.
+- Implant dentures do not irritate the gums.

-- Health: they preserve jaw bone mass and facial structure and reduce harm to the gums.
+- Implant dentures preserve jaw bone mass and facial structure.

 Will I Need Dentures?
 Is Tooth Loss Inevitable?